NukeSpaceCadet/HyPE/README.md

 and can be used as a template.

 The input to the code is a plain-text file.
 A template is included for a whip-cream nitrous engine, and can be run as-is to test the code.
+The code generates a plain-text output file with temperatures, pressures, mass flow rates, and specific impulse vs time, and saves plots as a png bitmap.

 to run the code: ./python HyPE.py input_filename.in